lumi2021/abstract-compiler/syntaxRef.md

 # Abstract Syntax Reference

 This document contains the basic syntax of the Abstract language.
-This document is used as an guide and chan be changed with the time.
+This document is used as an guide and can be changed with the time.

 # General reference
 ```